Maximize Your NAS Investment: 7 Key Buying Considerations

 Network equipment and bandwidth costs: NAS requires internet connection for remote access and sharing.
 It is also necessary to purchase routers, switches or other network equipment, as well as pay a certain amount of network bandwidth costs.
 This cost depends on the selected network equipment and network provider.

-Setting up NAS is not that difficult, you just need to follow the step-by-step instructions.
-However, you must be armed with basic IT knowledge, such as an understanding of setup methods for RAID, router and port forwarding.
+Setting up NAS is not that difficult; you just need to follow the step-by-step instructions.
+However, you must be armed with basic IT knowledge, such as an understanding of setup methods for RAID, router, and port forwarding.
 Once the initial setup has been completed, a reset is no longer required in most cases, unless there are new expansion needs or equipment updates.
-The initial setup may take some time and effort, but the process of using NAS is simple.

 Users can back up their files to NAS after setting up NAS.
 So how fast does NAS read and write files?
 The first factor depends on the network settings, while the second factor that affects the read/write speed is the hard disk drive.
 The read/write speed of hard disk drives is about 150-200MB/s.
 You may wonder, can this speed be increased?
 The answer is yes, you can use three to four hard disk drives to read and write files at the same time.